The Kairos Moment

 Mark M. Yarbrough

-His love for the classroom draws him to the Bible Exposition department where he serves as Professor.
-Along with his responsibilities of leading DTS, he serves as an elder of Centerpoint Church in Mesquite and travels extensively leading tours and speaking at conference centers.
-Mark has recently authored Jonah: Beyond the Tale of a Whale and Tidings of Comfort and Joy.
-He has been married for thirty years to Jennifer, his high school sweetheart.
+Dr. Mark Yarbrough began his tenure as the 6th president of DTS on July 1, 2020.
+He also serves as Professor of Bible Exposition.
+Along with his responsibilities of leading DTS, he travels extensively leading tours and speaking at conference centers.
+Mark has authored several books, including, How to Read the Bible Like a Seminary Professor, Jonah: Beyond the Tale of a Whale, and Tidings of Comfort and Joy.
+He has been married for over thirty years to Jennifer, his high school sweetheart.
 They have four adult children, one son-in-law, and reside in Sunnyvale, Texas.